 Membership is open and available to anyone; farmers, agronomists, and researchers.

-- Benchmark your crops' performance against other members
+- Benchmarking of your crops' performance against other members on +40 factors, including fertiliser application and seed rate.

-- Attend workshops with experienced farmers, agronomists and scientists
+- Workshops with experienced farmers, agronomists and scientists

-- Be eligible for the YEN Awards at the annual conference, held in November
+- Eligibility for the YEN Awards at the annual conference, held in November

-UK based individual Oilseed YEN Membership is £250 + VAT.
+UK based individual Oilseed YEN Membership is £360 (incl VAT).

-Where entries are supported by a UK based third party, that is not an official YEN Sponsor, Membership is £350 + VAT.
+Where entries are supported by a UK based third party, that is not an official YEN Sponsor, Membership is £480 (incl VAT).

 For all non-UK entries, Membership is £400.